 It’s been so colorless and cold for so long in the mid-Atlantic; it was great to get away to the beach in south Florida.
 I’m a grey lover, but even I am tired of being surrounded by dry grasses and bare branches for 5 months.
 I’ve been embracing color lately – more about that in future posts – and I definitely see some cerulean, aqua and verdigris in my future.
 Maybe in combination with dolphin grey and sand beige.
 And lest all these lovely blues and greens proved too much for me, I brought along as my WIP the large version of my upcoming Cauldron shawl, knit in these brownish tones of Redwood Bark Silky Merino.
 Kind of coordinates nicely!

-Picabeau is a crescent shaped small shawl, with asymmetrical construction that first increases and then decreases in a gently curved shape.
-The diagonal development is highlighted by regular rows of YOs that swoop across the shawl and create visual movement.
+Picabeau is a crescent shaped small shawl, with asymmetrical construction that first increases and then decreases in a gentle curve.
+The reversible bias shape is highlighted by regular rows of YOs that swoop across the shawl, creating visual movement.
 One luscious skein is all that is required for this versatile and wearable accessory; instructions are given to make the shawl using any amount of yardage.
-Techniques & Skills Used: knit, increasing/decreasing, cable CO, picots.
-Size: one size, approximately 60” along bottom curve and 8” center depth, after blocking.
-Yarn: String Theory Hand Dyed Yarn Caper Sock (80% superwash merino wool, 10% cashmere, 10% nylon; 400 yards); 1 skein shown in Light Teal.
+Techniques & Skills Used: cable CO, knit, increasing/decreasing, picots.
+Size: 60” along bottom curve and 8” center depth, customizable.
+Yarn: String Theory Hand Dyed Yarn Caper Sock (80% superwash merino wool, 10% cashmere, 10% nylon; 400 yards/365m/113g); 1 skein shown in Light Teal.
 Sample used 348 yards; see Designer’s Notes for suggestions to adjust for different yardage.
 Other Materials: US 6 24” circular needle; Yarn needle.
 Gauge: 20 st and 40 rows/4” in garter stitch, after blocking.
 See it on Ravelry, to read more or purchase the pattern.

 And thus ends my season-long exploration of shaping small shawls through the non-traditional use of short rows.
 With the publication of the fifth and final design, I have now also collected Triangulate, Piewhacket, Rondelay, Aerophile, and Rufflebye into an ebook collection; see them all together as 5 Short Row Shawls on Ravelry.